Amphibious warfare ship: Origins

 The Imperial Russian Navy soon followed suit, building at the Russud Shipyard in 1916 a series of similar landing motor barges of the so-called Bolinder class (a.k.a. the Russud class), named in Russia after the supplier of semi-diesel engines installed in them.
-These, however, proved too small and unseaworthy for their intended Black Sea theater, as they were intended for planned landings on the coast of the Marmara Sea and Turkish straits.
-Instead, a new ship class was designed, based on a widespread in Southern Russia merchant ship type of the era which were Azov–Black Sea steam schooners – so-called Elpidifors – commissioned into naval service during World War I and used as landing craft during the Trebizond Campaign, etc. These were typically very light at the bow, having all their machinery concentrated at the stern, which allowed easy beaching on any gently sloping coast, and often were equipped with bow gangways for fast unloading.
-This resulted in the 1,300-tonne, 676 PS Elpidifor class, named after the Rostov-on-Don merchant Elpidifor Paramonov, whose eponymous Elpidifor-type grain carrier served as a pattern on which they were based.
-With a 1.83 m loaded mean draft, and equipped with the ballast tanks and reinforced hull for safe beaching, they were able to land 1,000 troops with their train at virtually any available beach.
+These, however, proved too small and unseaworthy for their intended Black Sea theater, as they were intended for planned landings on the coast of the Marmara Sea and Turkish Straits.
+Instead, a new ship class was designed, based on a widespread in Southern Russia merchant ship type of the era which were Azov–Black Sea steam schooners – so-called Elpidifors – commissioned into naval service during World War I and used as landing craft during the Trebizond Campaign, etc. These vessels were given the Elpidifors appellative after one of them, the grain carrier Elpidifor, which was owned by the Rostov-on-Don merchant Elpidifor Paramonov.
+These were typically very light at the bow, having all their machinery concentrated at the stern, which allowed easy beaching on any gently sloping coast, and often were equipped with bow gangways for fast unloading.
+This resulted in the 1300 t, 676 PS Elpidifor class, named after the Elpidifor Paramonov's eponymous grain carrier that served as a pattern on which it was based.
+Elpidifor-class steamships had a 1.83 m loaded mean draft and a reinforced hull, were equipped with ballast tanks for safe beaching, and able to land 1,000 troops with their train at virtually any available beach.
 While the landings for which they were created never happened, the ship class themself turned out quite useful and ships of the class had a long career, supporting Wrangel's Army landings in Kuban and in Northern Taurida during the Russian Civil War, and later were used by the Russian SFSR and the Soviet Union as minesweepers, minelayers, gunboats, and merchant ships.

 A plan was devised to land British heavy tanks from pontoons in support of the Third Battle of Ypres, but this was abandoned.

 US Landing Craft Mechanized in Kiska during the Aleutian Islands Campaign.